rbas-ucl/intgen/README.md

-# intgen
-## *Intervention Generalization*
+# intgen: *Intervention Generalization*

-Code corresponding to "Intervention Generalization, a View from Factor Graph Models".
+Julia code corresponding to *Intervention Generalization, a View from Factor Graph Models*.

 Start from `starting_demo.ipynb` (Jupyter notebook with Julia code).